NovatecConsulting/opentelemetry-training/tutorial/content/labs/instrumentation/automatic/code-based/index.md

 Let's take this one step further.
 The library does not only allow to annotate methods and hence observe their specific span details, it also let's you observe the contents of variable parameters.

 In order to achieve this it is required to modify the `TodobackendApplication.java` again.
+So stop the Java process again with `Ctrl+C` and open the source code file in the editor.

 Navigate to the method signature of the `someInternalMethod` method.
 This time you need to add the `@SpanAttribute` annotation right in front of the `String todo` parameter like shown here: